Supply Chain Exception Command Center · System of Action

 Operational memory

-Every disruption becomes organizational memory.
+Every disruption becomes operational memory.

 • Complete audit trail for every action and human decision